 Active Southern West Virginia is committed to the health and well-being of southern West Virginians.
-At this time we are unable to have in person meeting locations for group physical activity.
+At this time we are limited in in-person meeting locations for group physical activity.
 One this page you can access links to resources for FREE physical activity, educational tools, and community resources.

 Free Physical Activity, Educational, and Community Resources:

 Active SWV Home Workout Week – For those working from home: If you’ve gained time in your day that would usually be spent commuting, consider this the perfect window to add physical activity into your routine.
 These daily workout cards were designed by Active SWV Community Captain Kate Miller, MEd in Health and Physical Education, ATC, B.S.
 Athletic Training/Health Promotion and Education’.

 Active SWV Bulletin Board – Community Captains are uploading videos and safe activity ideas.
 If you are on Facebook, join this group and check back for videos and tips on how to stay active.
 This group is also a great way to feel connected to a community who are all trying to stay active together, but at a safe distance!

 YMCA of Southern West Virginia – The YMCA of SWV provides online workouts, including some virtual classes that can help you keep your normal routine.